spacetelescope/romanisim/docs/romanisim/overview.rst

 The simulator is based on galsim and most of these features directly invoke the equivalents in the galsim.roman package.
-The chief additions of this package on top of the galsim.roman implementation are using "official" webbpsf PSFs, and many reference files from the Roman `CRDS <https://roman-crds.stsci.edu>`_ CRDS.
+The chief additions of this package on top of the galsim.roman implementation are using "official" stpsf PSFs, and many reference files from the Roman `CRDS <https://roman-crds.stsci.edu>`_ CRDS.
 This package also implements WFI up-the-ramp sampled and averaged images like those that will be downlinked from the telescope, and the official Roman WFI file